-Pelvic organ prolapse is a troubling condition that causes the pelvic organs to slip out of place and typically requires corrective surgery that has, in recent years, included the application of transvaginal surgical mesh.
+Pelvic organ prolapse is a troubling condition that causes the pelvic organs to slip out of place and typically requires corrective surgery that has, in recent years, included the application of vaginal mesh.
 This plastic mesh product is designed to hold the pelvic wall together and add strength while the body repairs itself.
 However, studies indicate that approximately 10 percent of the 75,000 women who have received the mesh implants have experienced erosion or exposure of the mesh, requiring follow-up surgery.

 The FDA Steps In